 These cards will generally transfer points to Qantas once a month, and these transfers count as activity

 If you have a Woolworths Rewards Card, you can elect to earn Qantas Points in place of the $10 discount.
-Once you opt into the Qantas Points option, Woolworths will converts each $10 in your account to 870 Qantas Points every 3 months.
+If you do this, Woolworths will give you 1,000 Qantas Points for every 2,000 Woolworths Rewards points you earn.

 Qantas has partnered with a wide range of hotels both within Australia and overseas.
 If you stay at one of these hotels, you should check whether you can earn Qantas Points for the stay.
 While some rates may not earn points, it is always worth asking when you check-in.

 Another option for travellers is rental cars.
 Qantas partners with Avis and Budget, and while they may not get you a lot of points, they do keep your account going.

 In my experience, there are often good weekend deals around, so it may not be that expensive.

 There is a wide range of other points earning opportunities.
 The Qantas Online Mall, for example, awards points when shopping at online retailers.
 During promotional periods this could be as much as 10 Qantas Points per dollar or more.